Three Sisters Falls – A Springtime Reunion Waterfall Hike

 Hiking in Summer vs. Spring

-Let me tell you how a hike during prime Three Sisters Falls season compares to a midsummer off-season hike.
+Here’s how hiking the 3 Sisters Falls trail during the prime spring season compares to a midsummer off-season hike.

-We started the hike to Three Sisters Falls around 9:00 am on a Tuesday morning after completing a hike to Eagle Peak, which shares the same trailhead.
-From the trail junction, we began our decent into the valley and towards the creek where we could hear the sound of the falls crashing in the distance.
+We started the hike to Three Sisters Falls around 9:00 am on a Tuesday after completing a hike to Eagle Peak, which shares the same trailhead.
+From the trail junction, we began our descent into the valley and towards the creek where we could hear the waterfalls crashing in the distance.

-The trail was similar in condition to my experience in August, with litter scattered about, particularly discarded water bottles.
+The trail during spring was similar in condition to my experience in August, with litter scattered about, particularly discarded water bottles.

 Trash is a problem on the trail for two main reasons: